UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 inserted as shown in order to properly connect the camera.
 Make sure the cable goes all the way in as it can seem to be in but not fully making contact.

 The Magni software must be configured to set usage of any camera mounting other than the **forward** configuration.
-If you for example use the **upward** facing camera you must before edit the `/etc/ubiquity/robot.yaml` file as root user to have a line for the raspicam orientation.
+If you for example use the **upward** facing camera you must edit the `/etc/ubiquity/robot.yaml` file as root user and change the line for the raspicam orientation.

+`sudo nano /etc/ubiquity/robot.yaml`

 The line would be as shown below and a reboot of the robot is required.
 There must be a space between the colon and the left bracket.

 `raspicam: {'position':'upward'}`